victorpreston/bruteX/README.md

 ## Disclaimer

-Please note that the projects in HackLab are intended for ethical purposes only.
-Ensure that you adhere to ethical guidelines, applicable laws, and obtain proper permissions before applying any techniques or tools demonstrated in the projects.
+This project is intended for ethical purposes only.
+Ensure that you adhere to ethical guidelines.
 The creator of HackLab is not responsible for any misuse or illegal activities conducted using the information or code provided.